Windshield Rust Repair — Omaha, NE

 Every rust situation is slightly different, but the steps are similar.
 During your visit, we typically:

-- Treat the affected area with rust converters or inhibitors
+We treat the affected area with rust converters or inhibitors to stop active corrosion and stabilize the metal.

-Our goal is to stop active corrosion and give the urethane adhesive a strong, continuous surface.
 If rust has created holes or deeper structural damage, we will let you know when a body shop must address the sheet metal before a safe windshield installation can be completed.

 When Windshield Rust Repair Makes Sense